frappe/erpnext/docker/README.md

 ```

 The first run takes **3-5 minutes** as it:
-1. Pulls all required images (MariaDB, Redis, ERPNext)
+1. Pulls all required images (MariaDB, Redis, ZirakERP)
 2. Starts the database and Redis
 3. Configures the bench
-4. Creates your first site with ERPNext installed
+4. Creates your first site with ZirakERP installed

 ## Access the ERP